chen0040/java-statistical-inference/README.md

 System.out.println(test.getSummary());
 ```

-### Paired Sample of a Single Variable
+### Paired Sample for a Numerical Variable

-The sample code below shows how to run statistical inference on the sample of a paired observations (e.g. before, after) of a variable:
+The sample code below shows how to run statistical inference on the sample from a paired observations (e.g. before, after) for a numerical variable:

 ```java
 Variable variable1 = new Variable("Begin");